andrew1007/react-on-images-loaded/README.md

 | timeout | Time (ms) to wait before resolving component before all images are loaded. default: 7000 |

-### Redux users, please read
-Redux will initially load your default state if you let your component asynchronously load.
-Your default state does not have your images.
-In one way or another, ensure all <code>img</code> elements are in your store and ready to be rendered before <code>OnImagesLoaded</code> mounts.

 ### Notes
-Big changes, going into v2.x.x.
-All you get (and all you need) is the <code>onLoaded</code> and <code>onTimeout</code> function.

-v1.x.x was bloated.
-It gives too many options for such a basic concept.
-Every depreciated prop can be handled with <code>this.setState</code> or is completely unnecessary.
-All depreciated props will never be removed.
-The following are depreciated from v1.x.x:

 | Depreciated props | Information|
 |---|---|